parikrut/nextjs-starter/README.md

-Fix the Error: Cannot access 'withErrorHandling' before initialization Add Data table with Input for editable fields and Resizable columms, sort
+Fix the Error: Cannot access 'withErrorHandling' before initialization Add Data table with Input for editable fields and Resizable columms, sort Search can be instead of AND use OR and give result of all fields combine